ThangLeQuoc/timer-ninja/README.md

 to declare tracker on method.

 ## Problem Space
 Measuring the method execution time is a super common thing in the programmer world.
-It's all about

 ### Traditional approach
 The traditional approach is to get the different between two timestamp points before and after the method is executed.